By continuing to use this website or by clicking on the accept button below,

 Click «Menu» again to close.

-Check out our calendar page for more dates or other courses.
+Check out our calendar page for other courses.

-An Axis coach will watch your entire canopy flight and take a video of your approach and landing.
-There will be a video debrief and theoretical class work with power point slides between each jump.
+An AXIS coach will watch your entire canopy flight on all jumps and record your approach and landing.
+There will be a video debrief and theoretical class work after each jump.

 Same dates as Course CCD 1.1.